cuba-platform/ldap-addon/README.md

 #### ldap.contextSourceBase

 * **Description:** defines a base DN.
-If configured, all LDAP operations on contexts retrieved from this ContextSource will be relative to this DN.
-Default is an empty distinguished name (i.e. all operations will be relative to the directory root).
+If configured, all LDAP operations on contexts retrieved from this ContextSource relate to this DN.
+The default value is an empty distinguished name (i.e. all operations relate to the directory root).
 * **Default value:** dc=springframework,dc=org

 #### ldap.contextSourceUserName

 * **Description:** indicates a username (principal) used for authentication.
-This is normally the distinguished name of an admin user.
+This is normally the distinguished name of the admin user.
 * **Default value:** uid=admin,ou=system

 #### ldap.contextSourcePassword